 Value Chains¶

 Two value chains structure the dsviper ecosystem.
-Toolchain turns a data model into runnable code; Runtime runs your typed Python application backed by versioned, persistent storage.
+Toolchain turns a data model into runnable code; Runtime runs your application backed by versioned, persistent storage.
 Each chain composes from independent components — you can engage at any link without adopting the rest.

 The toolchain (code-generation side)¶